 Part 1: Add Alteryx to Okta

-This entire process starts with configuration on the Single Sign On Provider’s side.
+This entire process starts with the configuration on the Single Sign-On Provider’s side.
 This is a step-by-step outline of how to add Alteryx as an application in Okta.

 Note: These instructions are for the Classic UI.
 The Developer's Console will look different.
 You can toggle views in the top left corner of the Admin view.